-Construction of the Tejon Street Revitalization Project – to enhance outdoor dining space, sidewalk accessibility and public safety -- is well underway between Colorado Avenue and Pikes Peak Avenue.
+Construction of the Tejon Street Revitalization Project – to enhance outdoor dining space, sidewalk accessibility and public safety – has completed much of Block 1 (Colorado Avenue to Pikes Pak Avenue.)
+Crews have now moved into Block 2 (Pikes Peak Avenue to Kiowa Street) to begin widening patio space and sidewalks.

 All the businesses are open during their regular hours, and crews are providing access via new sidewalks in some places, along with a network of aluminum bridges and railings.
 Come down and see the progress!